Qiskit/qiskit/src/qasm-simulator-cpp/README.md

 * pthread
 * OpenMP *(optional)*

-Installing these dependencies for MacOS, Ubunti or RHEL can be achieved by using the `build_dependencies.sh` script.
+Installing these dependencies for MacOS, Ubuntu or RHEL can be achieved by using the `build_dependencies.sh` script.
 This may be invoved from the command line by running

 ```bash
 > make depends